Rokasbarasa1/minecraft_rust/README.md

 ![Hnet-image(2)](https://user-images.githubusercontent.com/50622827/133839528-d6bfd69b-6473-4a57-8859-bdc6185dcaac.gif)

-This is my personal project in opengl, recreating main concepts of minecraft in rust.
+This is my personal project in OpenGL and Rust.
+Recreating main concepts of minecraft classic.
 Main inspiration was the video how a guy made minecraft from scratch in C using OpenGL.
 Looked hard, so i decided to one up and do it in rust.
 It was very difficult.

 # Compilation requirements